 Industry Partners/Representatives: Each team will work with an industry partner on a real project of importance to their company.
 Each company will provide feedback on your performance that will not be used in your grade in any direct way, but it will be used to corroborate my own observations.

-Instructor Role: The instructor of this course acts as the overseeing project manager or executive for all the projects, helps represent and interact with the client (industry partner), and resolve project impediments.
+Instructor Role: The instructor of this course acts as the overseeing chief technology officer for all the projects, helps represent and interact with the client (industry partner), and resolve project impediments.

 Scrum Master: Each team has a scrum master who rotates off of that role after about a month.
 So, each team member will have the opportunity to be scrum master for about a month.
 As scrum master, you manage the project (project and release backlogs/user-stories, and burndown chart/velocity/timeline-to-finish), make sure all team members are progressing, work with the instructor to resolve impediments, set release dates, sprints, and moderate Daily Scrums.

-Other Roles: Other roles on the team include the Developer and Tester roles.
+Other Roles: Other roles on the team include the Developer, Tester, DevOps roles.
 Because we will have small teams, all of these roles will probably not be exclusive to one person.
 (Scrum masters will still have to code, developers will have to test, etc)

 “Daily” Scrums: Each week during class, we will do our Daily Scrums.
 Based on your performance that week, you will get a graded progress report.
 If you miss a class, you lose 33% of your progress report grade.
 If you are more than 5 minutes late to class, you lose 16% of your grade.
 Progress reports will be given out weekly before the midterm presentation.
 After the midterm, your final scrum/work performance grade will be assigned at the end of the semester.